emonmahdi/react-typescript-todo-app/README.md

 By using forwardRef, you can create a custom component that can receive a ref and pass it down to a specific element within the component.

+### What is React Context?

+React Context API is a feature in React that allows data to be shared and accessed by components without passing it explicitly through props.
+It provides a way to create a global state that can be accessed by any component in the application.

+React Context API simplifies the process of sharing data across components, eliminating the need for manual prop drilling.